moseswmwong/Celebrity-Identification-Neural-Network/README.md

 # Comparing other solutions

-## Comparing AutoML
+## Compare with automatic Machine Learning

-TBD
+Automatic Machine Learning, AutoML, is a new research direction which goal is to simplify

-## Comparing Amazon Rekonition cloud services
+## Compare with visual recognition services

 TBD